-Table 1 lists the characteristics of 12 sub clover cultivars.
+Table 1 lists the characteristics of 17 sub clover cultivars.
 Currently, all seed is imported from Australia and most cultivars have been selected for Australian conditions.
 There has been much more research done on sub clover in Australia than in New Zealand so to a large extent we have to extrapolate Australian findings to our conditions.

-The four cultivars highlighted in green in Table 1 have been proven under New Zealand conditions for at least 20 years while the seven cultivars highlighted in yellow are newer and relatively unproven.
+The four cultivars highlighted in green in Table 1 have been proven under New Zealand conditions for at least 20 years while the seven cultivars highlighted in yellow are newer and evaluating them is part of this SFF programme.